-I explained in a previous post why you need an online space for your app other than the ones Google and Apple give you, and why you should create your app website as early as you can.
+In a previous post, we showed you why you need an online space for your app other than the ones Google and Apple give you.
+Bottom line…you should create your app website as early as you can.

 If you decide you “only” need a landing page, then the two following tools might just be perfect for you.
 I would strongly advise to use the custom domain name option.

-Unbounce Mobile app template
+Unbounce Mobile App Template

 They have several templates for mobile apps.
 Make sure that the key elements for your mobile app landing page are included: app name, clear call to action, app features, app promo video placeholder, app screenshots, user/blog reviews and contact info.
 You can also A/B test a lot of things easily, which can be great to improve your conversion rate.

 If you want something really simple, you can also check out Smore that allow you to create an “online flyer” and has some app templates.
 Another resource is presskit(), which lets game developers create a detailed press kit easily that they can use when reaching out to bloggers for example.